biobakery/halla_legacy/README.txt

 also aware of multiple input, multiple output problems, in which data might contain of two (or more) distinct subsets sharing an index (e.g. clinical metadata, genotypes, microarrays, and microbiomes all drawn from the same subjects).
-In all of these cases, `HAllA`_ will identify which pairs of features (genes, microbes, loci, etc.) share statistically significant co-variation, without getting tripped up by high-dimensionality.
+In all of these cases, HAllA will identify which pairs of features (genes, microbes, loci, etc.) share statistically significant co-variation, without getting tripped up by high-dimensionality.

-In short, `HAllA`_ is like testing for correlation among all pairs of variables in a high-dimensional dataset, but without tripping over multiple hypothesis testing, the problem of figuring out what "correlation" means for different units or scales, or differentiating between predictor/input or response/output variables.
-It's your one-stop shop for statistical signficance!
+In short, HAllA is like testing for correlation among all pairs of variables in a high-dimensional dataset, but without tripping over multiple hypothesis testing, the problem of figuring out what "correlation" means for different units or scales, or differentiating between predictor/input or response/output variables.
+It's your one-stop shop for statistical significance!

-If you use this tool, the included scripts, or any related code in your work, please let us know, sign up for the `HAllA users group`_ (`halla-users@googlegroups.com`_), and pass along any issues or feedback.
+If you use this tool, the included scripts, or any related code in your work, please let us know, sign up for the HAllA Users Group (halla-users@googlegroups.com), and pass along any issues or feedback.

 Contents
 ========